bernardpeh/practical-symfony-3/README.md

 ## Donation

+It took me nearly 1.5 years to complete the book and it still has lots of room for improvement.

-You can show support by purchasing the leanpub book.
+You can show support by purchasing the [leanpub book](https://leanpub.com/practicalsymfony3/).

+or donate to bitcoin address 13Ebyo6RBvWCdS5qw3UtvwhZG11Gng8Egu